- Step 1 - Change passwords

 You can safely delete the whole folder that contains your plugin.
-Afterwards, you can then reinstall it from your dashboard.
+Afterward, you can then reinstall it from your dashboard.
 You find the plugins folder in wp-content > plugins.

-If the infected files are part of the theme that you are using, you first need to change the theme in the database, otherwise your site will stop working.
-Afterwards you can safely remove the folder.
+If the infected files are part of the theme that you are using, you first need to change the theme in the database.
+Otherwise your site will stop working.
+Afterward, you can safely remove the folder.

 Check our guide on how to do this: Change your WordPress theme from the database.